Spring 2

 Maths | This year we will be focusing on learning the 2, 5, and 10 times tables with the children.
 We will be learning and applying the rolling numbers which can be found on the website on the following link: Learning Multiplication Tables | |

-In maths, we will be continuing our learning on Geometry and then we will move on to Fractions:
+In maths, we will be continuing our learning on Multiplication and Division before moving on to Measurement topics.

 |